dark-binary/microsoft-sentinel/Data Connectors/Defender XDR - Cross-tenant/README.md

 ## Configuration
 Once the connector is deployed, you'll need to configure it to connect to your Defender XDR instance from a different tenant.
 This typically involves providing service principal (app registration) credentials for cross-tenant data ingestion.
 Check the data connector page for more instructions.

+## Known Limitations
+- The data connector can run only every 1 minute (minimum)
+- The Graph API only supports 50 results per request.
+If you have an environment that creates more than 50 alerts or incidents per minute, the data connector wouldn't be able to collect all alerts and incidents.
+    - and if your environment creates 50 alerts or incidents per minute, there's something fundamentally wrong with your Defender XDR platform 🤷🏻‍♂️
+- The collected alerts and incidents are ingested in custom tables (and not in the native SecurityAlert or SecurityIncident table)
+- The schema of the collected alert (SecurityAlert_CL) is NOT the same as the alert log you see in the native table (SecurityAlert).
+This is an issue due to the difference in response schema from Microsoft's Graph API.
+- The schema of the collected alert (SecurityIncident_CL) is NOT the same as the alert log you see in the native table (SecurityIncident).
+This is an issue due to the difference in response schema from Microsoft's Graph API.

 ## Troubleshooting
 - If you encounter any issues during deployment or configuration, refer to the Azure Activity Log for detailed error messages.
 - Ensure that the necessary permissions and admin consent have been granted for the app registration.